goatapp/new_shopify_api_gem_v12/docs/usage/graphql_storefront.md

 # Make a Storefront API call

 The library also allows you to send GraphQL requests to the [Shopify Storefront API](https://shopify.dev/docs/storefront-api).
-To do that, you can use `ShopifyAPI::Clients::Graphql::Storefront` with the current session and a `storefrontAccessToken`.
+To do that, you can use `NewShopifyAPI::Clients::Graphql::Storefront` with the current session and a `storefrontAccessToken`.

 You can obtain Storefront API access tokens for both private apps and sales channels.
 Please read [our documentation](https://shopify.dev/docs/storefront-api/getting-started) to learn more about Storefront Access Tokens.